awslabs/aurora-dsql-django/reference/KNOWN_ISSUES.md

 # Known Issues

-This document tracks known issues and workarounds when using the Aurora DSQL Django adapter.
+This document tracks known issues and workarounds when using the Aurora DSQL adapter for Django.

 ## Framework Issues